Trevor-Z/Match-Flow-Score/README.md

 When it finishes processing, it will show the MF Score and also generate a .csv report with details in the output folder.

 Extracting the health-bar data visually is not a flawless process right now, but it mostly works if the video has all needed parts, has enough resolution (preferably 1080p) and is not overly compressed.
+The choice of stage or any visual obstruction of the health bar at KO might might have adverse effects, though.